-This article explains the concepts of Compute Units and Storage and explains what happens when your workload reaches the maximum Compute Units or maximum Storage.
+This article explains the concept of Compute Units and what happens when your workload reaches the maximum Compute Units.

 What are Compute Units?

 Compute Units are a measure of CPU processing throughput that is guaranteed to be available to a single Azure Database for MySQL server.
 A Compute Unit is a blended measure of CPU and memory resources.
 In general, 50 Compute Units equate to half of a core.
 100 Compute Units equate to one core.
 2000 Compute Units equate to twenty cores of guaranteed processing throughput available to your server.

 The amount of memory per Compute Unit is optimized for the Basic and Standard pricing tiers.
 Doubling the Compute Units by increasing the performance level equates to doubling the set of resource available to that single Azure Database for MySQL.

 For example, a Standard 800 Compute Units provides 8x more CPU throughput and memory than a Standard 100 Compute Units configuration.
 However, while Standard 100 Compute Units provide the same CPU throughput compared to Basic 100 Compute Units, the amount of memory that is pre-configured in Standard pricing tier is double the amount of memory configured for Basic pricing tier.
 Therefore, Standard pricing tier provides better workload performance and lower transaction latency than Basic pricing tier with the same Compute Units selected.

 How can I determine the number of Compute Units needed for my workload?

 If you are looking to migrate an existing MySQL server running on-premise or on a virtual machine, you can determine the number of Compute Units by estimating how many cores of processing throughput your workload needs.